tymyrddin/purple/source/docs/making-of/cloud/design.md

 # Challenge design principles

-To create an effective cloud hacking CTF, challenges should progress from basic reconnaissance to full-scale cloud compromise, teaching practical skills at each level.
+To create an effective cloud hacking CTF, challenges work well when they progress from basic reconnaissance to full-scale cloud compromise, teaching practical skills at each level.
 Below is an expanded breakdown of difficulty tiers, including learning objectives, real-world parallels, and defensive takeaways.

 ## Beginner (Easy) – "The Cloud Tourist"